micmejia/bible-dump/NKJV/John/John 5.md

 I can of Myself do nothing.
 As I hear, I judge; and My judgment is righteous, because I do not seek My own will but the will of the Father who sent Me. ## The Fourfold Witness

 ###### 31
-"If I bear witness of Myself, My witness is not [^e]true.
+"If I bear witness of Myself, My witness is not true.

 ###### 32
 There is another who bears witness of Me, and I know that the witness which He witnesses of Me is true.